Sergey Galushko - Fotolia

 There has been an ongoing debate on data hub vs. data lake and which is the best way to approach data gathering and storage.
 Though these are both common terms, differentiating between the two can still be a challenge.

 A data lake is a centralized option in which all forms of data can be stored in a variety of ways.
 There is no need to translate data to a singular form, as a data lake can hold a vast amount of raw data in its original format.

 Data lakes were created by companies because they understood the value of their data, said Hossein Rahnama, MIT machine intelligence professor and founder and CEO of Flybits.
 Bringing all that data together allows companies to better predict the needs of their customers and the needs of their business.

-"Companies who are going to be successful leveraging their data lake are the ones who are also building a creative and interactive layer on top of that data lake so non-IT experts can also leverage data assets to build new capabilities," Rahnama said.
+"Companies that are going to be successful leveraging their data lake are the ones that are also building a creative and interactive layer on top of that data lake so non-IT experts can also leverage data assets to build new capabilities," Rahnama said.

 Establishing a data hub

 A data hub can be thought of as a hub-and-spoke approach to storing and managing data.
 Data is physically moved and reindexed into a new system.
 This provides more structure to the data and permits diverse business users to access information that they need more rapidly than in a data lake.

 Data hubs are usually created as a joint effort between complementary businesses, Rahnama said.
 It could be between a telecom operator, a bank and a supermarket, and they will all come together to share insights and elements of data.

 Each spoke of this wheel would have access to some or all of the collective data gathered, depending on what they were looking to gain from it.